 Reasons Why Dogs May Need Space

-Every sensible dog owner and dog walker understands that it is not a good idea to walk too close to a strange dog or touch it.
-The dog may get frightened; it may be suffering from a medical condition or just simply has had a bad day.
+Every sensible dog owner and dog walker understands that walking too close to a strange dog or touching it is not a good idea.
+The dog may get frightened; it may suffer from a medical condition or simply has had a bad day.
 Here are some of the reasons why a dog may need its personal space: